-The wider Waterloo area offers a range of outdoor fun and cultural activities for local residents.
-There are plenty of shopping malls, restaurants, nightlife and entertainment facilities in Waterloo.
+The wider Waterloo area offers a range of outdoor fun and cultural activities for local residents, and there are plenty of shopping malls, restaurants, nightlife and entertainment facilities for expats to choose from.

 Shopping in Waterloo

 Expats will find strip malls at just about every major intersection in Waterloo.
 Shoppers can find branches of high-street stores as well as a number of chain eateries and coffee shops at the city’s largest shopping mall, Conestoga Mall, located on King Street North in the city centre.

 For a less generic shopping experience, expats should head to Uptown Waterloo where they can find artisan goods at the Atrium and upscale designer boutiques at Waterloo Town Square.